 Removing the reservoir

-If during operation there was a leak of brake fluid through the connecting bushings, pry the bushings with a screwdriver and remove them from the holes in the housing cylinder.
+If during operation there was a leak of brake fluid through the connecting bushings, pry the bushings with a screwdriver and remove them from the cylinder body holes.

 Before installing the reservoir, insert new connecting bushings into the holes of the master brake cylinder.